J0JayKay/SoC_Design_and_Planning_VSD/README.md

 docker
 ```

 3. Now that we have entered the shell of the container, we run openLANE.
-OpenLANE can be run in two modes: autonomous or interactive. we run openLANE flow in interactive mode by running the script:
+OpenLANE can be run in two modes: autonomous or interactive. we run openLANE in interactive mode by running the script:

 ```
 ./flow.tcl -interactive